 So why am I talking about Dunhuang?
 For one, it’s so beautiful that it would be a crime to miss it.

-Dunhuang is an oasis town way out in the Gobi Desert in Western China, a two-hour flight west of Xi’an.
+Dunhuang is an oasis town way out in the Gobi Desert in Western China, a 2-hour flight west of Xi’an.
 Because most tourists turn south from Xi’an to go see pandas in Sichuan or take the (overrated) Yangtze River cruise in Chongqing, Dunhuang is often skipped by first-time China visitors.
 That’s a shame.

-When travelers talk about Dunhuang, they are mostly talking about the Mogao Caves, 25 kilometers southeast of the town.
+When travelers talk about Dunhuang, they are mostly talking about the Mogao Caves, 25 kilometers (15.5 miles) southeast of the town.
 The caves are a collection of 492 Buddhist grottoes whose construction spans more than 1,000 years, from the 4th century to the 14th century.
 The caves initially served as a place of meditation for Buddhist monks, but developed into monastery complexes later on.
 The Mogao complex reached its peak as a place of worship and pilgrimage during the Tang dynasty, when the Silk Road became the most important overland trading route connecting Asia to Europe.
 The town of Dunhuang then served as a major trading center, while the Mogao Caves became a major religious site.

 The frescos in the earlier caves, still colored with aged pigment, have an almost impressionistic quality to them.
 You can almost see Shades of Edvard Munch’s famous painting “The Scream,” or Vincent van Gogh’s “Starry Night Over the Rhone.”
 Daring strokes and expressive images leap off the wall.

 Some of the most popular caves are cave No. 159, where visitors pine for a glimpse of the Buddha’s smile in Shiva Sana, and No. 285, where the gods look Greek or Indian, another example of the melting pot that was Dunhuang.